lobodpav/node-app-config/README.md

 # Technical details

 This tool is fully synchronous.
-I.e. for all file operations SYNC Node.js versions are being used.
+I.e. for all file operations, synchronous Node.js functions are being called.
 This is essential to have the config files loaded immediately upon `require` call.
 Since Node.js caches all `require` calls, this tool will be executed only ones ensuring no performance impact on the app.